jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Life is the flower for which love is the honey.
+The universe is transformation; our life is what our thoughts make it.
-- Victor Hugo
+- Marcus Aurelius

-Updated on: [12/21/2023]
+Updated on: [12/22/2023]
 <!-- #quoteEnd -->
 </pre>